mesosphere/dcos-docs-site/pages/docs/1.10/tutorials/examples-repo/index.md

 ---
+layout: layout.pug
-post_title: DC/OS Service Tutorials
+title: DC/OS Service Tutorials
-menu_order: 200
+menuWeight: 200
 ---

 These tutorials demonstrate how to install and use DC/OS services.
 The tutorials are located in the [https://github.com/dcos/examples/](https://github.com/dcos/examples/) repository.